brizer/multi-repo-git/readme.md

 `npm install mrgx -g` will install a `mrgx` command on your system.

+## Usage

+You can manage multiple projects across folders via configuration files.
+Or you can manage multiple projects in the same folder via the [locals command](#locals).

 ## Configuration

 mrgx will try to read its configuration file from the current command execution path to the ancestor root path.